18 Best Albanian Souvenirs to buy

-Cifteli is a guitar-like musical instrument, but with only two strings.
+Cifteli is an Albanian guitar-like musical instrument, but with only two strings.
 It is native to Albanian culture, as it originated in Albania and Kosovo.

 If you get the chance to hear traditional Albanian music, you might notice its tune in most of them as it’s one of the most popular Albanian instruments.

 If you plan to visit northern Albania, you might come across an old man wearing a traditional Albanian cap and playing the Cifteli.

 Ciftelis come in various sizes but are bound to capture your heart with their beautiful melody.
 It can be easily purchased from a local bazaar in Albania.